securesign/artifact-signer-ansible/README.md

 ```

 ### Monitoring of containers with Cockpit
-To monitor containers with Cockpit, you need to install the Red Hat Enterprise Linux System Roles Ansible Collection using the following command: `ansible-galaxy collection install redhat.rhel_system_roles`
+To monitor containers with Cockpit, you need to install the Red Hat Enterprise Linux System Roles Ansible Collection, found [here](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles/) using the following command: `ansible-galaxy collection install redhat.rhel_system_roles`, authentication with AAH (Ansible Automation Hub) is required for this.
 After installing the collection, you can enable and configure Cockpit as shown below

 ```